A Time to Kill (1996 film): Production

 The film was mainly produced in and around Canton, Mississippi, using a soundstage built specifically for the production in the city's industrial park.
 Most location filming took place around the Madison County Courthouse and former county jail on the courthouse grounds.
-Other location filming took place in the Jackson, Mississippi, metro area, including the Jackson-Evers International Airport and Hinds County Medical Center (now Merit Health Central).
+Other location filming took place in the Jackson, Mississippi metro area, including the Jackson-Evers International Airport and Hinds County Medical Center (now Merit Health Central).

-Grisham had apparently not wanted to sell the film rights to the book.
-He sold the rights for a record $6 million.
-He received casting approval for the film and overruled the director's choice of Woody Harrelson as the lead role, which was based on Grisham himself.
+John Grisham did not want to sell the film rights to the book; he sold the rights for a record $6 million.
+He received casting approval for the film and overruled Joel Schumacher's choice of Woody Harrelson as the lead role, which was based on Grisham himself.
 Val Kilmer was also an early contender for the role.
 Sandra Bullock also received $6 million for five weeks of work.

+Decades later, Samuel L. Jackson was highly critical of the film's editorial decisions, claiming big, emotional scenes for his character were removed, which "kept me from getting an Oscar."

 Reception

 Box office

-A Time to Kill was released in the U.S. on July 24, 1996.
+A Time to Kill was released in the United States on July 24, 1996.
 It reached number one during its first two weeks and grossed over $108 million domestically.